 - Small scissors

 - Tiny plastic container for solder

-- Beginners: No practical experience or understanding of the listed skill required, but with jewellery skills already
+- Beginners: No practical experience or understanding of the listed skill required.

-Developed approximately 5,000 years ago, the term filigree comes from the the Latin word “filum” meaning thread” and “granum” meaning grain, which is a reference to the small beads used in this technique.
+Developed approximately 5,000 years ago, the term filigree comes from the Latin word “filum” meaning thread” and “granum” meaning grain, which is a reference to the very fine twisted wire used in this technique.

 Who is the tutor?